bfintal/Page-Builder-Sandwich-old/readme.txt

 == Description ==

+Page Builder Sandwich is a drag and drop page builder that enables you to easily layout your pages all within the familiar visual editor.
+Sandwich empowers WordPress' visual editor to let you manipulate your rendered shortcodes, and lets you layout your content without those infamous shortcode square brackets.

 Visit our website at [pbsandwi.ch](http://pbsandwi.ch).
 We now have [awesome extensions](http://pbsandwi.ch/downloads) to further empower your page building experience.

 = The page builder that: =